 The first four bullets are not common in hardware because both Xilinx solutions for PCI Express and connected components have been thoroughly tested in simulation and hardware.
 However, a receiver overflow is a possibility.
-Users must ensure they follow requirements discussed in Receiver Flow Control Credits Available in Chapter 3 when issuing memory reads.
+You must follow the requirements discussed in Receiver Flow Control Credits Available in Chapter 3 when issuing memory reads.